Occupational Therapy Assistant

 NBCOT Certification Exam Program performance data on the NBCOT certification examination is available for public viewing by state and program level: https://www.nbcot.org/Educators-Folder/SchoolPerformance.

-South University’s OTA program meets the requirements for state licensure in Florida and Virginia.
-Graduates are required to sit for and pass the national certification exam and obtain a state license in order to work in the field.
-(Exam names vary by program) Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for program and state specific information.
+*South University’s OTA program meets the requirements for state licensure in Florida and Virginia.
+Graduates are required to pass the national certification exam and obtain a state license in order to work in the field.
+(Exam names vary by program.)
+Please refer to the State Professional Licensure Determination and National Certification/Licensure section of the University catalog for additional information.
 South University cannot guarantee each graduate will pass the required licensure examinations.
-Outside agencies control the requirements for taking and passing certification/licensing exams and are subject to change without notice to South University.
-Students must pass the required licensure to work in their respective field.
+South University does not promise or guarantee licensure, employment or salary amounts.

 Build a Strong Foundation For Your Future